egenerse/master-thesis/content/apollon_reengineering.typ

 == System Design

-#align(left)[
-  #text(size: 10pt)[Ege Nerse]
-]

-We restructured the Apollon project into a monorepo that includes three main subsystems: the Apollon library, the web application (standalone), and a lightweight backend server for collaboration.
+  We restructured the Apollon project into a monorepo that includes three main subsystems: the Apollon library, the web application, and a backend server for persistent data storage and collaboration.
 This architecture improves modularity and makes development, testing, and deployment easier.

 - *Apollon Library*:
   This is the core module that encapsulates all modeling-related functionalities.
 It handles rendering and layout using React Flow, defines UML data structures, manages interaction logic such as selection and editing, and provides utilities like export and import.